-When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit SchemaFor[T] values.
+When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit Schema[T] values.
 See custom types for more details.

-2.7.3 Media types
+2.7.3 Codec format

-Codecs carry an additional type parameter, which specifies the media type.
-Some built-in media types include text/ plain, application/json and multipart/form-data.
-Custom media types can be added by creating an implementation of the tapir.MediaType trait.
+Codecs carry an additional type parameter, which specifies the codec format.
+Each format corresponds to a media type, which describes the low-level format of the raw value (to which the codec encodes).
+Some built-in formats include text/plain, application/json and multipart/form-data.
+Custom formats can be added by creating an implementation of the tapir.MediaType trait.

-Thanks to codec being parametrised by media types, it is possible to have a Codec [MyCaseClass, TextPlain, \] which specifies how to serialize a case class to plain text, and a different Codec [MyCaseClass, Json, \], which specifies how to serialize a case class to json.
+Thanks to codec being parametrised by codec formats, it is possible to have a Codec[MyCaseClass, TextPlain, ] which specifies how to serialize a case class to plain text, and a different Codec[MyCaseClass, Json, ], which specifies how to serialize a case class to json.
 Both can be implicitly available without implicit resolution conflicts.

-Different media types can be used in different contexts.
+Different codec formats can be used in different contexts.
 When defining a path, query or header parameter, only a codec with the TextPlain media type can be used.
 However, for bodies, any media types is allowed.
 For example, the input/output described by jsonBody[T] requires a json codec.